Politique de confidentialité

 By registering on the website of the controller, the IP address assigned by the Internet service provider (ISP) and used by the data subject, date and time of the registration are also stored.
 The storage of this data takes place against the background that this is the only way to prevent the misuse of our services and, if necessary, to make it possible to investigate committed offenses.
 Insofar, the storage of this data is necessary to secure the controller.
 This data is not passed on to third parties, unless there is a statutory obligation to pass on the data or the transfer serves the aim of the criminal prosecution.

 The registration of the data subject with the voluntary provision of personal data is intended to enable the controller to offer the person concerned contents or services that may only be offered to registered users due to the nature of the matter in question.
 Furthermore, we use the data collected over the Partner portal for marketing engagement, in particular for telephone contact and advertising by post and e-mail.
 Registered persons are free to change the personal data specified during the registration at any time, or to have them completely deleted from the data stock of the controller.

-Each data subject may at any time contact our data protection officer directly with all questions and suggestions regarding data protection.
+Each data subject may at any time contact a data protection staff member directly with all questions and suggestions regarding data protection.

 5. Routine Erasure or Restriction of Processing of Personal Data

 The controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of the storage or as far as this is granted by the legislator or by other legislators in laws or regulations, to which the controller is subject to.